 Teaching of Reading at The Gateway

 At The Gateway, we follow the Letters and Sounds guidance for the teaching of systematic, synthetic phonics.
-We follow the structure of the phonics session of – Revisit, Review, Teach, Practise, Apply and Review.
+All of our phonics sessions involve – Revisit, Review, Teach, Practise, Apply and Assess.
 We use phonicsplay.com, which is planned in line with letters and sounds, to support the planning of our phonics teaching.

 In the Foundation Stage, our children are introduced to phase 1 and complete activities to develop their listening skills and oral segmenting and blending skills.
 When they are ready, we introduce phase 2 (the alphabet sounds and the initial digraphs).
 Alongside this, we model how to write the sounds using pre-cursive and display the sounds taught in the environment to promote the children using them in their writing.
 Throughout each phase, formative assessment takes place and any children who are not making the expected progress are identified and they are given additional adult support in phonics lessons or additional teaching.

 At the end of each phase, the children are assessed and any children requiring additional support are given additional interventions to ensure we close any gaps in phonics learning.
 The children then move onto the next phase.

 At the start of Year 1, the children revisit phase 3 and 4 briefly and then any children needing additional support are identified.
 They then start phase 5.
 The children’s phonics learning is displayed in the environment and the children are given sound mats to help them in the independent apply stage of phonics teaching.
 Throughout Year 1, children complete practice phonics screenings to identify gaps and next steps in their phonics learning.